 As with most industries these days, transit is evolving.
 Technologies are emerging, new mobility options are becoming available, and people are moving more freely than ever before.
-From bikeshares to buses, to scooters and autonomous vehicles, it can be hard to keep up with the new and exciting developments happening in the world of transportation.
+From rails to buses, to scooters and autonomous vehicles, it can be hard to keep up with the new and exciting developments happening in the world of transportation.

 For those of us who work in the industry, however, knowing these terms comes with the work we love and the passion we have to keep our communities moving!